damandeep611/react-typescript/Readme.md

  ### Live links to the some of the deployed projects
-Clone the repos to learn as the projects are explained with comments with majority of the funtions
+ 1. this is the landing page using reactjs and framer motino Clone the repos to learn as the projects are explained with comments with majority of the funtions